 You can also click through “Our Take” for a full review and list of features, “Reviews” for consumer reviews, “Safety” to see recalls and test ratings, “Warranty,” for additional information and “Compare” to see similar cars.

-You can also use the website’s car finance calculators to estimate payments and affordability.
+If you’re looking to buy instead of sell, you can still use the website’s car finance calculators to estimate payments and affordability.

 Final Thoughts: Pros and Cons

-Overall, Cars.com is a good resource to check out whether you’re shopping for or selling a car.
-Even if you’re just gathering information, the website offers good resources under the “Research” tab including the “Value my Car” feature and the car finance calculators.
+Overall, Cars.com is a good resource to check out whether you’re shopping for or preparing to sell a car.
+Even if you’re just gathering information, the website offers good resources under the “Research” tab including expert reviews and the car finance calculators.

 When I checked out Cars.com, I looked up the values of a few popular vehicles including my own.
 I did the same thing on a few competitors’ sites including Edmunds, Autotrader and CarGurus.
 While there were slight differences in the value estimates, they were all within the same range.
 For this reason, I feel that Cars.com is relatively reliable.